 Every person with asthma should have an Asthma Action Plan (AAP) in writing.
 It should be followed every day.

-Download National Asthma Council Asthma Action Plan PDF
+Download Asthma Australia’s Asthma Action Plan PDF here.

-An AAP provides clear information and instructions for managing your asthma.
-It includes easy-to-read information about your medications, symptoms and danger signs.
+An Asthma Action Plan provides clear information and instructions for managing your asthma.
+It includes easy to read information about your medications, symptoms and danger signs.

 - Medications when well